allthingsnew/howweroll/styleguides/less.md

 # LESS/CSS Style Guide

-In this styleguide CSS will actually be LESS syntax.
+In this style guide CSS will actually be LESS syntax.

 ## Quick Points